SciLifeLab/umi-transfer/README.md

 # umi-transfer

 <p>
-    <b>A command line tool for transferring Unique Molecular Identifiers (UMIs) provided as separate FastQ file to the header of records in paired FastQ files.</b>
+    <b>A command line tool for transferring Unique Molecular Identifiers (UMIs) provided as a separate FastQ file to the header of records in paired FastQ files.</b>
 </p>

 <hr>